justincasali/solace/README.md

 serverless cross-region dynamodb to s3 backup restore tool

 ## use
-this program does what you tell it to do, and just that
+this program does what you tell it to do and just that, it's a nitty gritty backend

 backuping up to an existing bucket-prefix will result in conflated backup data